A Play Money Whitepaper

 The next wave of angels expects their money to multitask: they want financial returns, meaning, and more agency and alignment than institutional capital provides.

 Institutional VC is tuned for TVPI and markups on a decade-long fund timeline.
-Individual investors want their money in motion — realized IRR cycling back into more deals, more founders, more creation.
+Individual investors want their money in motion to navigate the new.

 The real bottleneck is scaling the scarcest resources in the system.